 The ideal length for most riders is going to be somewhere between 28 and 36 inches.
-If you are wondering, what length is right for you, we find that longer tends to be better as a general rule of thumb.
-Unless of course you live somewhere with shallow water r lots of weeds to navigate though.
+If you are wondering what length is right for you, we find that longer tends to be better as a general rule of thumb.
+Unless of course you live somewhere with shallow water or lots of weeds to navigate though.

 Larger is better

-One of the reasons larger is better with wing foiling, you are going to be going faster that you normally would with kitefoiling or surf foiling.
-As well, you do need a good deal of wind for wingfoiing at least 20 plus knots.
-Often, these conditions bring about a great deal of chop and waves in most beaches.
+One of the reasons larger is better with wing foiling is that you are going to be going faster than you normally would with kitefoiling or surf foiling.
+In addition, you do need a good deal of wind for wingfoiing, at least 20 plus knots.
+Often, these conditions bring about a great deal of chop and waves at most beaches.
 Having a longer mast is going to help you navigate these conditions.

-Something to note is wider wings have a tendency to cavitate on the surface of the water when making turns.
-Having a larger mast will ensure the wing stays below the surface and in control.
-Making those aggressive leaning turns in the waves in the chop possible.
+Something to note is that wider wings have a tendency to cavitate on the surface of the water when making turns.
+Having a larger mast will ensure the wing stays below the surface and in control, making those aggressive leaning turns in the waves in the chop possible.

 The wings in your quiver are going to affect your wind range, your speed and your maneuverability.
-If your new, it’s good to have a stable wing but in the long run, you don’t want to much stability where you can’t turn or maneuver enough.
-Lifewise, you don’t want something so high performance that you can’t get on foil with.
+If you're new, it's good to have a stable wing but, in the long run, you don't want too much stability where you can't turn or maneuver enough.
+Likewise, you don't want something so high performance that you can't get on foil.

-We find the optimal size wing for your average sized hydrofoil is something between 1500 2400 cm squared.
-Most riders falling around that 2000 cm Squared sweet spot.
+We find the optimal size wing for your average-sized hydrofoil is something between 1500-2400 cm squared, with most riders falling around that 2000 cm squared sweet spot.